 Grades P-5 Grades P-12 Middle Grades (5-9) Grades 8-12

 Elementary Education Special Education English & Communication Biology

 Mathematics Chemistry

-Science English & Communication
+Science English &

-Social Studies Mathematics
+Social Studies Communication

+Mathematics

-Special Education Social Studies
+Social Studies

 Students interested in the Alternative Certification Program must first have their transcripts evaluated by the Educational Studies Office.
 This initial evaluation is made to ensure that the student can finish the requisite coursework within the required two years.
 The initial advising session will assess this for the student and make recommendations to the student and the Director of Alternative Certification.
-Students must meet the requirements for eligibility including a 2.75 GPA, state approved passing PRAXIS I (PPST) scores, and approval of the candidate's employment school district (within 50 mile radius of Union College's Barbourville campus).
+Students must meet the requirements for eligibility at the time of admission into an alternative certification program including a 2.75 GPA, state approved passing PRAXIS I (PPST) scores, and approval of the candidate's employment school district (within 50 mile radius of Union College's Barbourville campus).
 If a candidate meets the requirements for eligibility, a letter showing provisional acceptance into the program can be issued.
 Upon receiving verification of employment by the district supervisor, Union submits an official letter of acceptance and recommends to the Educational Professional Standards Board that the candidate be given a Temporary Provisional Certificate.
-NOTE: Students must notify Graduate Studies if they have ever been issued a temporary provisional certificate.
+NOTE: Students must notify the Educational Studies Office if they have ever been issued a temporary provisional certificate.

-Alternative Certification students must meet all of the requirements for admission into the Teacher Education Program.
+Alternative Certification students must meet all of the admission's requirements at the time of admission into an alternative certification program.

 Please refer to the following list:

 - 1. Student has filed an application for admission to the program. - 2.
-Student has filed an application to the Graduate Studies program. - Student has submitted official, unopened transcripts of all undergraduate and graduate coursework. - 4.
-Student has submitted two letters of recommendation. - Student has signed a statement indicating his/her adherence to the Kentucky Education Professional Standards Board Code of Ethics.
+Student has filed an application to the Graduate Studies program.

-- Student has demonstrated General Education Proficiency by receiving the state approved minimum scores on the PRAXIS I (PPST) - 7.
-Student has at least 2.75 cumulative undergraduate GPA. - Student has passed the Teacher Education Interview that evaluates the individual's dispositions and ability to communicate orally. - 9.
-Student has successfully completed an essay based on the theme of the Department of Educational Studies to validate writing proficiency. - 10.
-Student has submitted a current (within the last 12 months) criminal records check. - 11.
-Student has been approved for admission to the program by the Teacher Education Committee.
+- 3. Student has submitted official, unopened transcripts of all undergraduate and graduate coursework. - 4.
+Student has submitted two letters of recommendation. - Student has signed a statement indicating his/her adherence to the Kentucky Education Professional Standards Board Code of Ethics. - 6.
+Student has demonstrated General Education Proficiency by receiving the state approved minimum scores on the PRAXIS I (PPST) - 7.
+Student has at least 2.75 cumulative undergraduate GPA. - 8.
+Student has passed the Teacher Education Interview that evaluates the individual's dispositions and ability to communicate orally. - 9.
+Student has successfully completed an essay based on the theme of the Department of Educational Studies to validate writing proficiency. - Student has submitted a current (within the last 12 months) criminal records check. - Student has been approved for admission to the program by the Teacher Education Committee.

 Progress through the Alternative Certification Program will vary with the circumstances and experiential background of the candidates.
 There is, however, a sequence that all candidates must follow.
-During the first semester, students must complete all requirements for admission into the Teacher Education Program.
-The student must also enroll in an education seminar each semester.
+The student must enroll in an education seminar each semester.
 Here, the student works with his/her Teacher Education advisor to engage in an ongoing assessment of progress, including fieldwork.
 During the third year, the candidate participates in the Kentucky Teacher Internship Program.
 Students must maintain a minimum 2.75 GPA in the professional education and specialization component.

 Students have a maximum of 3 years to complete the Alternative Certification Program.
 Students must complete their coursework and successfully pass their PLT (if applicable) and Praxis II tests by the end of the 2nd year in order to begin KTIP during their 3rd year in the program.

 Students will not be allowed to begin KTIP without completion of all coursework, PLT, and Praxis II tests.